nicrci/int_marriage_div/README.md

 1. Marriage and Divorce Count by Nationality Group (Including Taiwan)

-We use the dual-axis line charts display the marriage and divorce counts for different nationality groups, including Taiwan, over the months from January 2021 to December 2023.
+We use the dual-axis line charts to display the marriage and divorce counts for different nationality groups, including Taiwan, over the months from January 2021 to December 2023.
 The main axis shows the counts for non-Taiwanese groups, while a secondary axis scales the counts for Taiwanese.
-The chart helps us illustrates the trends in marriage and divorce counts across different nationality groups, providing a comparative view between Taiwanese and non-Taiwanese marriage and divorce patterns.
+The chart helps us illustrate the trends in marriage and divorce counts across different nationality groups, providing a comparative view between Taiwanese and non-Taiwanese marriage and divorce patterns.

 Calculation Methods:
 - Filtered and grouped the data by year, month, and nationality group.
 - Summed the marriage and divorce counts for each group.
-- Created a dual-axis plot with the total marriage counts for non-Taiwanese groups on one axis and scaled marriage counts for Taiwanese on the secondary axis(reduced by 20 times for better review) .
+- Created a dual-axis plot with the total marriage counts for non-Taiwanese groups on one axis and scaled marriage counts for Taiwanese on the secondary axis(reduced by 20 times for better review).

 2. The Divorce and Marriage Ratio of Different Nationalities in Taiwan's international marriage

-we use two pie charts displays the proportions of divorces and marriage among different nationalities, excluding Taiwanese, in Taiwan.
-Each segment represents a nationality, and its size indicates the proportion of divorces within that group compared to the total divorces among all non-Taiwanese nationalities. these two plots provides a clear visual representation of the distribution of divorces and marriages among different nationalities in Taiwan.
-They identifies the nationalities with higher proportions of marriages and  highlights the nationalities with higher proportions of divorces and offers insights into the marital stability of various non-Taiwanese groups and the popularity and prevalence of marriages among various non-Taiwanese groups.
+We use two pie charts to display the proportions of divorces and marriages among different nationalities, excluding Taiwanese, in Taiwan.
+Each segment represents a nationality, and its size indicates the proportion of divorces within that group compared to the total divorces among all non-Taiwanese nationalities. these two plots provide a clear visual representation of the distribution of divorces and marriages among different nationalities in Taiwan.
+They identify the nationalities with higher proportions of marriages highlight the nationalities with higher proportions of divorces and offer insights into the marital stability of various non-Taiwanese groups and the popularity and prevalence of marriages among various non-Taiwanese groups.

 Calculation Methods: